“No True Scotsman” is a rhetorical trick where you modify the definition of something on-the-fly to rebut someone’s claim of an exception.

 The Relentless Robot Thought Experiment

 You live on planet Chalybos, and you’ve been taught from birth that the core of the planet is made of an indestructible substance.
-You begin an endeavor to search for that indestructible substance.
+You begin a mission to search for that indestructible substance.

 You’re not the first Chalyban to have this idea.
 Many people have before begun similar digging adventures.